 The spectrum environment for the bands 8a, 8b, 8c as well as 27.3-32.3 MHz shows a comparable spectrum environment and hence coexistence conditions.
 The 40 MHz entries are not even identified for PMR in the ECA.
 The 34/35 and 40 MHz ranges are used for flying models, changing the typical use of these bands could create a potential safety problem especially with heavy (>25kg) models.
 However, indications from the market clearly show that model control applications use nowadays more and more other frequencies due to the chipset costs having decreased dramatically for other solutions than the bands identified in Annex 8.

 Based on the overall considerations, it is proposed by CEPT to widen the scope of annex 8a to ALL types of controls for the transmissions of telecommand and telemetry equipment (and not only model control) and keep an eye on the possibility to also include bands 8b and 8c at a later stage.
 A duty cycle limitation seems compatible with this approach, also to avoid uninterrupted transmissions necessary for this application and to create a potential safety problem with larger scale flying models.
 It is to note that such a widening of the scope is a careful step towards a more efficient use of the spectrum and may even be subject to further considerations to open the band also for other SRD applications using 100 mW e.r.p. in the future.
 Industry reported that at the present time, duty cycle limitations would not be acceptable for model control equipment because of ‘permanent’ transmission requirement, and even LBT will not be an alternative.

+A non-specific SRD entry with 10 mW and 100% DC exists.
+The proposal is trading the power limit and the duty cycle.
+SRD applications in this band do not have significant antenna gains.
+The DC of 0.1% should sufficiently protect other use at these 5 narrowband channels of entry 8a but allows other applications than just model control.

 CEPT proposes to widen the scope of band 8a to ALL types of non-specific SRD, e.g. for the transmissions of telecommand and telemetry equipment (and not only model control).
 A duty cycle limitation for anything but model controls of 0.1% is proposed.